-The Duck Creek Power Station (Station) is located near Canton in Fulton County, Illinois.
+The Duck Creek Power Plant (Power Plant) is a retired facility located near Canton in Fulton County, Illinois.
 The location is shown in Figure 1-1.
-The Station is a coal-fired electricity producing power plant owned and operated by Illinois Power Resources Generating, LLC, a subsidiary of Dynegy.
-This Emergency Action Plan (EAP) was prepared in accordance with 40 CFR § 257.73(a)(3) and covers the following Coal Combustion Residual (CCR) surface impoundments located at the site:
+The Power Plant is a coal-fired electricity producing power plant owned and operated by Illinois Power Resources Generating, LLC, a subsidiary of Dynegy Midwest Generation, LLC (DMG).
+This Emergency Action Plan (EAP) was prepared in accordance with 40 CFR § 257.73(a)(3) and Title 35, Section 845.520 of IEPA Administrative Code and covers the following Coal Combustion Residual (CCR) surface impoundments located at the site: